How to Build a Food Delivery Website like Glovo or Domino’s AnyWare

 In case the total from all orders seems to be wrong in comparison with the amount of money they have, they might need to go back and check where this gap comes from.

 From here, couriers might need to access chats with customers.
 Besides, next to each order they should be able to see theratings and feedback that customers may leave after the order’s completed.

 And when it’s not, couriers will need to see special notes that customers leave regarding the order or pick-up address details.

-Normally, there would be a map in the Order Screen.
-The delivery address and route would be automatically put in so that couriers could start with the delivery straight away.
+Normally, there is also a map on the Order Screen.
+The delivery address and route are automatically put in so couriers can start with the delivery straight away.